Casa de les Punxes: La Casa Terradas after the Terradas Brutau family

 Since the three owners of the house Terradas died childless, the building was taken over by their brother and sole heir, Bartomeu Terradas Brutau.

-In 1975, the building was declared a national Historic Monument and, in 1976, a cultural asset of National Interest.
+In 1976, the building was declared a National Historic Monument (later to become known as a Cultural Asset of National Interest).

 In 1991, when La Caixa enters as shareholder of Colonial, the building becomes part of the real estate portfolio and an integral restoration project of the building is conducted, both interior and exterior.
 Over the years they continued this work until architects Francesc Xavier Asarta and Albert Pla took over the restoration, works which lasted until 2003.
 The construction works were carried out during 2004 and were recognized by the Urban Land Institute Europe Excellence Award as one of the top five European heritage interventions.

 Currently, the house is privately owned and can be visited from July 2016 onwards.